Fellow-Consulting-AG/docapp-docs/docs/en/docbits/keyboard.md

 ---
-title: "Maximizing Productivity with Keyboard Shortcuts in Docbits (DOC²)"
+title: "Maximizing Productivity with Keyboard Shortcuts in DocBits (DOC²)"
-description: "Learn how to maximize your productivity in Docbits (DOC²) with keyboard shortcuts.
+description: "Learn how to maximize your productivity in DocBits (DOC²) with keyboard shortcuts.
 This guide covers the Enter key and Arrow keys, which can be used for navigation and interaction without the need for a mouse."
 date: '2021-11-29'
 tags:
-  - Docbits (DOC²)
+  - DocBits (DOC²)
   - keyboard shortcuts
   - productivity
 ---

-# Maximizing Productivity with Keyboard Shortcuts in Docbits (DOC²)
+# Maximizing Productivity with Keyboard Shortcuts in DocBits (DOC²)

-Keyboard shortcuts can significantly enhance your productivity and user experience in Docbits (DOC²).
+Keyboard shortcuts can significantly enhance your productivity and user experience in DocBits (DOC²).
 In this guide, we will cover the functionality of the Enter key and Arrow keys.

 ## Enter Key

-The Enter key is a primary interaction key in Docbits (DOC²).
+The Enter key is a primary interaction key in DocBits (DOC²).
 It enables you to perform the following actions:

 - **Export document**: Press the Enter key to export your document, provided there are no validation errors or required fields left unattended.